 We obtained an understanding of the legal and regulatory frameworks within which the charitable company operates, focusing on those laws and regulations that have a direct effect on the determination of material amounts and disclosures in the financial statements.
-The laws and regulations we considered in this context were the Charities Act 2011 together with the Charities SORP (FRS 102), Companies Act 2006, Academies Accounts Direction and the Academy Trust Handbook.
+The laws and regulations we considered in this context were the Charities Act 2011 together with the Charities SORP (FRS 102).
 We assessed the required compliance with these laws and regulations as part of our audit procedures on the related financial statement items.

 In addition, we considered provisions of other laws and regulations that do not have a direct effect on the financial statements but compliance with which might be fundamental to the charitable company's ability to operate or to avoid a material penalty.
 We also considered the opportunities and incentives that may exist within the charitable company for fraud.
-The key laws and regulations we considered in this context were General Data Protection Regulation, health and safety legislation, Ofsted and employee legislation.
+The key laws and regulations we considered in this context were General Data Protection Regulation, health and safety legislation and employee legislation.